Community Relations Coordinator

 • Considerable knowledge of functions, activities, requirements, procedures, objectives, and regulations of the specific program/functional area to which assigned.

-• Considerable knowledge of the principles and practices of public relations and community program management.
+• Considerable knowledge of the principles and practices of community engagement and public relations.

 • Ability to establish and maintain effective working relations with others within and outside one’s own organization.